sekruse/rheem-examples/README.md

 # Rheem examples

 This repository contains several simple example apps for [Rheem](http://da.qcri.org/rheem/).
-All of them are written in Scala and/or Java and can be built with Maven.
+All of them are written in Scala and/or Java and are either IPython notebooks (with the jupyter-scala kernel) or can be built with Maven.
 Please find details about the different apps in the following.

 ## Wordcount